-For some mothers and their babies, breastfeeding comes naturally from the get-go, but for many others, it may be more challenging to get the hang of.
+For some mothers and their babies, breastfeeding comes naturally from the get-go, but it may be more challenging for many others.
 Here is a list of breastfeeding positions to help you find a better position that’s more comfortable for you and your baby.
-It’s also great to have a hold on several positions, since you’ll want to rotate between them so that baby is drawing from different milk ducts, helping you to avoid a clogged duct or mastitis.
+It’s also great to have learned several positions since you’ll want to rotate between them so that baby is drawing from different milk ducts, helping you to avoid a clogged duct or mastitis.

 This is the classic position you imagine when you think of breastfeeding.
-Your baby will be cradled in the crook of one of your arms while his or her bottom is supported by your hand.
+You will cradle your baby in the crook of one arm while their bottom is supported by your hand.

-To better your comfort, place a nursing pillow underneath your baby and one under your arm that is supporting their head; this immensely helps your arms once you have a twenty-pound baby to hold for several minutes as they breastfeed.
+To better your comfort, place a nursing pillow underneath your baby and one under your arm supporting their head; this helps your arms once you have a twenty-pound baby to hold for several minutes as they breastfeed.

-With a newborn, you may also be wondering how to position your baby for his or her comfort.
-I remember looking down at my son and wondering if I was putting too much pressure on his arm that was squished between our bodies.
+With a newborn, you may also be wondering how to position your baby for their comfort.
+I remember looking down at my son and wondering if I was putting too much pressure on his arm being squished between our bodies.
 Your baby should be lying tummy to tummy with you, their arm tucked under yours so that you can’t see it.
 Make sure you are supporting their neck, spine, and bottom.
 If you had a cesarean, you might find that this position puts too much pressure on your abdomen, and another position may suit you better.

 2. Cross Cradle

-This is a very similar position to the cradle position, but your arms are switching roles.
-If you’re breastfeeding on your left breast, your baby’s head will not be supported by the crook of your left arm like in the cradle position, but rather by your right arm.
-Your right hand should be holding your baby’s head with your thumb and fingers placed below their ears, which supports their head and neck.
+This is similar to the cradle position, but your arms are switching roles.
+If breastfeeding on your left breast, your baby’s head will not be supported by the crook of your left arm like in the cradle position, but rather by your right arm.
+Your right hand should hold your baby’s head with your thumb and fingers placed below their ears, supporting their head and neck.

-This position is excellent for mothers and babies who are having trouble latching as you’re better able to guide your baby’s mouth to your breast with your fingers at the base of the back of their head and use your other hand to guide your nipple toward your baby.
+This position is excellent for mothers and babies with trouble latching as you’re better able to guide your baby’s mouth to your breast with your fingers at the base of the back of their head and use your other hand to guide your nipple toward your baby.

 This can be an excellent position for your very first latch!